 You Are Not Alone

 You might have some nerves about expectations or performance.
-Or even just awkwardness about your body being naked and seeing his body naked, and then sharing what you like or you don’t like.
+It’s awkward being naked and seeing his body naked, and then sharing what you like or you don’t like.
 Or maybe when you ended or started your dry spell you had a bad experience or you guys fought about it.
 It’s just hard.
 And you don’t know what to do.

 It’s Not a Big Deal